GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/monitor-&-alert.md

 # Monitor GreptimeDB

-To collect GreptimeDB metrics using prometheus
+To collect GreptimeDB metrics using Prometheus

 ## Promethues Configuration